 Ask the lodge staff to call you a taxi – there is a flat rate charge of about 800yen for anywhere within the Hakuba town area.
 Any restaurant will do the same.
 In a group it's a cheap and easy way to get around, even though there are many great restaurants and Onsens within walking distance from Black Pine Lodge.

 You can send your bags back to the airport if you like, rather than having to carry them with you.
 You need to send them at least 2 days before your flight.
 For info ask at the front desk.
 You can also do this when you arrive, look for the Black Cat symbol at the airport, just remember they won't arrive till later the next day.

 Hiring ski gear

-We recommend Spicy rentals that are located in nearby Echoland.
+We recommend Spicy rentals that are located in nearby Echoland or Rythm in Wadano.
 They maintain a great selection of new skis and snowboards.
 Want to try some fat skis?
-Then head to Spicy rental.
+Then head to either location for a great selection.
 If you are visiting in the busy periods it is worthwhile pre booking gear.
 Be warned there are only limited amounts of large (size 12 +) boots available so you may like to think about bring your own boots.

 Driving in Japan

 If you intend to hire a car then you will need to obtain an International Driving Permit.
 Your local motoring organisation can arrange this for you.
 Speed limits are quite low but you will not generally be driving very far, so it is not an issue.
 Be aware that there is a zero alcohol limit for drivers (also passengers get fined as well as the driver).
 If you are going to have a drink then catch the bus or call a taxi.
 The Japanese do not tolerate drinking and driving (but they do love a drink!)